Fluffy9/HarbergerTaxUI/src/assets/custom/docs/Section1/Main.md

     * the right to exclude others from using it
     * The right to sell it when you want
 3. The owner of the land determines when the land can be sold on and the price.
-4. If an owner sells, they are incentivised to set a high price for profit.
+4. If an owner sells, they are incentivize to set a high price for profit.